lucascostamr/clean-ts-api/README.md

 ```

 ### Installing
 First you'll need to create and set up the .env file in the root directory.
-Just follow the .env.example file
+Just follow the .env.example file.
 After setting up the .env file, you'll just need to run docker:

 ```